 Plants can be studied as: 1) individualshow structure relates to function, for example; 2) evolutionary waypoints in the organization of life as it responds to the demands of changing environments over time; and 3) members of communities of organisms effecting and effected by the climate and geology of specific locations (habitats).
 Such interacting communities are called ecosystems.
 Ecosystems are sometimes referred to as "super-organisms".
 As such, they depend on the reciprocations and feedback mechanisms of their various partsas an organism depends on the interactions and controls of its organs, tissues, and cells; an ecosystem exists by the interaction between organisms, climate and geology.

 Most of the links on this site will take you off site.
 Use your browsers back button to return.
 Links can be short lived, especially at universities which may change them with each new semester.
 Nevertheless, links will be provided as we go along.
 If you find a dead link you can probably "Google" your way to something even more current.
-The page of "Useful Links" (only available from this link or the one on the bibliography page) is worth checking from time to time and more links will be added as this site is developed.
+The page of "Useful Links" (only available from this link or the one on the bibliography page) is worth checking from time to time.
 You can check on progress at this site by using the navigation bar at the top of the page.